VinPassed

 Transferring the title

 Florida expects the title transferred within 30 days.
 The seller signs the assignment on the back of the title, including the odometer reading.
 If two owners are joined by "and," both sign; "or" means either can sign alone.
 No corrections or white-out, because errors void the title.
 A Florida bill of sale is not required but is strongly recommended for both sides.
-The buyer then brings the signed title, the title application, proof of Florida insurance, and payment to the county tax collector, who handles titling and registration in Florida rather than a central DMV office.
+The buyer then brings the signed title, the title application, proof of Florida insurance, and payment to the county tax collector.
+The tax collector handles titling and registration in Florida rather than a central DMV office.
 If there is still a loan, the title cannot transfer until the lien is paid off and released.

 One quiet but powerful point for private buyers: federal odometer law applies to private sellers, not just dealers.
 If a private seller rolled back the mileage, the law provides mandatory attorney fees and treble damages or a $10,000 floor, whichever is greater.
 Checking for a mileage inconsistency before you buy is worth the few minutes it takes.